 With our 19 arches completed, we still have to come back after the slab is poured for the covered porch, and build six more arches there.
 That may have to wait until spring.
 But, in the meantime, we will do what we can over the winter to get our doors and windows ordered, and start working towards getting the building enclosed.

-We made a time lapse video of the whole process; check it out on our YouTube channel and subscribe if you enjoy it!
+We made a time lapse video of the whole process; check it out here!

 Follow our Quonset Hut Home Builds!